 - The gametophytic plant body is thalloid.

-- The thallus is prostrate, dorsiventrally flattened, dichoomously branched and dark green in colour.
+- The thallus is prostrate, dorsiventrally flattened, dichotomously branched and dark green in color.

 - Most of the species have notched margin and each notch bear a growing point.

 - In some species the margin of the thallus is entire and smooth.

 - In some other species have very prominent midrib which looks like an axis.

 - It bears succubously arranged and dorsally appressed leaf like lobes.